elibenton/elibenton/README.md

 I recently completed a [Watson Fellowship](http://51.watson.foundation/fellows/eli-cohen.html), travelling to India, Nepal, and Myanmar to study the intersection of technological development and political power.
 Previously, I produced public radio [WBHM](https://wbhm.org/author/eliunitedgmail-com/) in Birmingham and KQED in San Francisco.
 Before that, I researched US Congress at The Brookings Institution.
 I'm a graduate of Pomona College in Los Angeles, where I studied politics and computer science.

-I'm currently freelancing, primarily in audio production and political reporting.
+I'm currently freelancing, primarily web development and audio reporting.